 - Present one slide per minute.

-- alk at a pace that everybody in the audience can understand.
+- Talk at a pace everybody in the audience can understand.

 - Budget your time to take a minute or two less than your maximum allotment.

 - Practice your talk.

 - Check to make sure the microphone works before you begin.

 - Be sure everyone in the room can see your material.

 - Don’t apologize for your displays (create them properly).